Toruitas/pcomp-wk2/README.md

 This excites me.
 Finally, a console!
 With input!

+To test how the serial port's console works with the Arduino, I wrote a short text RPG-style interaction based on 2001: A Space Odyssey.
+Try to convince HAL to open the airlock door.

+However there's still a mystery around how to get the Arduino to wait for user input on the Serial port.
+Originally I thought I could use an if with !value but that trick doesn't work so well with strings in C++ evidently, it just resolves to true.
+So I needed to add string validation to make sure the string is longer than 0 characters.

+This here helped a bit with creating a basic string validation.: https://www.arduino.cc/en/Tutorial/StringLength

+Which allowed the game to become somewhat playable.

+I'm leaving as it is.
+There are issues around:
+1) Repeating text
+2) Input re-assignment

 ## Lab 02 - Potentiometers (Knobs)

 The potentiometer, AKA pot, is something I'm still wrapping my head around.